 People can sign up for a Public Account or a Corporate Account through the Direct Access website.
 Public Accounts lets users request up to five searches at a time and pay with a credit or debit card.
 Corporate Accounts are for those who used CHRS in the past, plus they can make payments via ACH and their credit/debit card.

-How to Find Mugshots in New York State
+How To View Mugshots in New York State

 A mugshot, an informal term for an arrest or inmate photo, enables the public to recognize and bring the subject to justice.
 However, New York limits public access to mugshots, and they’re not covered by FOIL.